oVirt/ovirt-site/source/documentation/draft/building-engine-draft.html.md

 ***Note:** Take into account that the keystore uses two passwords: one to protect the integrity of the keystore (the `-storepass` option) and another one to protect te confidentiality of the private key (the `-keypass` option).
 Both have to be equal, or the application server will not be able to use the keystore.*

-Once the keystore is created the application engine has to be configured to enable the SSL connector, adding the following to the `$HOME/ovirt-engine/installation/etc/sysconfig/ovirt-engine` file:
+Once the keystore is created the engine has to be configured to enable the SSL connector, adding the following to the `$HOME/ovirt-engine/installation/etc/sysconfig/ovirt-engine` file:

     ENGINE_HTTPS_ENABLED=true
     ENGINE_HTTPS_PORT=8701